Øksfjordjøkelen

 The highest point was earlier known to have an elevation of 1204 m.
 It is now 1191 m due to glacier shrinkage.
 The mountain Svartfjellet lies just north of the glacier in Loppa Municipality.
 That is another of the highest points in Finnmark county.
 The lowest point on the glacier has an elevation of 330 m.
-The village of Alteidet in Kvænangen is located nearby, along the European route E6.
+The village of Alteidet in Kvænangen Municipality is located nearby, along the European route E6 highway.